Hetta Bartlett: Acting career

-By 1899 aged 22 Hetta Bartlett was acting in the Company of Charles Hawtrey including his tour of America in the 1900s.
+By 1899, at the age of 22, Hetta Bartlett was acting in the Company of Charles Hawtrey including his tour of America in the 1900s.
 In 1900 she played the lead female role in the UK tour of Lord and Lady Algy.
 Her stage appearances with Charles Hawtrey include: Miss Bramshott in Miss Bramshott's Engagement at the Prince of Wales Theatre (1902); Mrs Ditchwater in The Man from Blankley's at the Prince of Wales Theatre (1903); in the revival of A Message from Mars at the Criterion Theatre on Broadway (1903) and again at the Princes Theatre (1904) and at the Avenue Theatre; (1905).
 Other roles include: What the Butler Saw at the Garrick Theatre on Broadway in New York (1906); Mrs Patterson in A Pot of Caviare at the Adelphi Theatre (1910); as Miss Ricketts in Jerome K. Jerome's The Master of Mrs Chilvers at the Royalty Theatre (1911); Countess of Skene and Skye in Jelf's at Wyndham's Theatre (1912), and Broomhall in Billy's Fortune at the Criterion Theatre (1913).
 Bartlett's later stage roles include: Marchioness of Queenstown in In Nelson's Days at the Shaftesbury Theatre (1922).

 Personal life

-In 1899 she married the dramatic author Metcalfe Henry Wood (1864–1944) at Totnes in Devon.
+In 1899, she married the dramatic author Metcalfe Henry Wood (1864–1944) at Totnes in Devon.
 The marriage was dissolved by 1911 when Bartlett was living alone at 14a Albert Embankment in London.
 In 1939 she was living in Marylebone in London and described herself as an actress and 'Widowed' on the official register.

 Hetta Bartlett died aged 70 in May 1947 in Dartford in Kent.